taraa122/vault/README.md

 ## If things go wrong

-If it's timing out, you might need to bump the timeout variables at the top of `scraper.py`.

 In case it's not grabbing data, I set it up to take a screenshot (`failed_extraction.png`) if it can't find the table.
 Usually, this happens if a new popup appeared that I didn't account for.